Miami-Dade County Drug Possession Lawyer

 According to Florida's statutes, it is against the law to possess a controlled substance, unless you are an authorized professional who has the drug as part of your occupation (such when you work in the medical field).
 Even possession of prescription drugs can lead to an arrest if the person who has the substance does not have a legitimate prescription from a physician.

 Individuals are considered to be in possession of drugs when the substances are in their control in some way.
 For example, a person can be charged with drug possession for having the drugs directly on his or her person (such as in a jacket pocket or in his or her hand), or in a vehicle, locker or other location that the person has control over.
-If you have been arrested for drug possession, our South Florida drug possession attorney at The Law Offices of Eric M. Matheny, P.A. can help defend your freedom and future.
+If you have been arrested for drug possession, our Miami-Dade County drug possession attorney at The Law Offices of Eric M. Matheny, P.A. can help defend your freedom and future.

 Charged with Possession?
 Call (305) 504-6655 today!